Sirens (2025 TV series): Production

-In February 2024, Netflix gave Sirens a limited series order, with Molly Smith Metzler attached as creator, writer, showrunner, and executive producer.
-The series is based on her 2011 stage play Elemeno Pea.
-Dani Gorin, Tom Ackerley, and Margot Robbie were also named as executive producers under their production banner, LuckyChap Entertainment.
-In July 2024, Variety reported that Julianne Moore, Meghann Fahy, and Milly Alcock had been cast in lead roles.
-Nicole Kassell was announced as the director for the first two episodes and also served as an executive producer on the series.
-Later that month, eleven additional cast members were announced, including Kevin Bacon and Glenn Howerton in main roles.
+In February 2024, Netflix gave Sirens a limited series order with Molly Smith Metzler attached as writer, showrunner and executive producer.
+Dani Gorin, Tom Ackerley and Margot Robbie are executive producers under the LuckyChap banner.

+In July 2024, Variety reported that Julianne Moore, Meghann Fahy, and Milly Alcock would star.
+Nicole Kassell was announced to direct the first two episodes and serve as executive producer.

+That same month, eleven additional cast members were announced, including Kevin Bacon and Glenn Howerton in main roles.